yeslogic/prince-docs/docs/server-integration.md

 The number of `dat` chunks is specified by the `job-resource-count` field in the job description, and these files can be accessed via a special job-resource URL scheme, eg. `job-resource:0` will access the content of the first `dat` chunk, then `job-resource:1`, `job-resource:2`, etc. This allows any number of resources to be provided inline with the request and removes the need to create actual temporary files.

-The JSON job description has several nested objects with fields corresponding to Prince options:
+The JSON job description ([here](#job-description-json) you can see the full description) has several nested objects with fields corresponding to Prince options:

 ```json
 {